saddle-finance/saddle-docs/README.md

-# saddle-docs
+# Introduction to Saddle

-Saddle GitBook docs
+Saddle is an automated market maker (AMM) for pegged value crypto assets like tokenized bitcoin and stablecoins